 Causes of High Transferrin Levels

-High transferrin indicates that the body is trying to transport more iron due to iron deficiency.
-When iron is low, the liver increases transferrin production to maximize iron absorption from food.
+High transferrin levels usually indicate that the body is responding to reduced iron availability.
+In this situation, the liver increases transferrin production to enhance iron transport efficiency.

 Common Causes